 Code K. Look-back interest-income forecast method.
 The partnership will report any information you need to figure the interest due or to be refunded under the look-back method of section 167(g)(2) for certain property placed in service after September 13, 1995, and depreciated under the income forecast method.
-Use Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated report any such interest.
+Use Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method, to report any such interest.